-Our method is unlike any other.
-We don’t work out for the sake of movement; we do it to activate and strengthen your entire body so that you can improve your body's performance, reduce everyday pain and look damn good.
+The Pvolve Method is unlike any other.
+We don’t work out for the sake of sweating; we move to improve mobility, strength, and stability so you can improve ur body's performance, feel your best and look damn good.

-The key to getting our method right is proper form.
-Your results lie in the details of your workouts: the positioning of your feet, the elongating of your torso, the angle of your hips.
+Your results lie in the details of your workouts: the positioning of your feet, the rotations in the movements, the angle of your hips.
 It can all feel awkward, uncomfortable or even confusing at first and might have you asking yourself how you can really know if you’re doing it all correctly.